Employee benefits

 During these unstable stages, positive reinforcement of attitudes, behaviours, and contributions will speed you through them.
 By focusing on what your employees are doing well, you can clearly set the direction of where you are and where you want to go.
 You can do this by using a strategic recognition program, and highlighting behaviours worthy of a reward, signaling to your team to never accept defeat or mediocrity.

-What makes a ‘good’ reward?
+What makes a good reward?

-• The size of the reward needs to match the size of the achievement
+• The size of the reward

 • One-on-one mentoring sessions with the CEO